rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ### Identity-Provider initiated logon

-**Note**: **This feature has not been released yet.
-It is only available in the development docker image pivotalrabbitmq/rabbitmq:oidc_idp_initiated_login-otp-max-bazel **

-When RabbitMQ is offered as a service from a web portal, it is more convenient to navigate to RabbitMQ Management UI with a single click.
-The web portal is responsible for getting a token before taking the user to the RabbitMQ Management UI web page.
+Alike Service-Provider initiated logon, with Idp-initiated logon users land to RabbitMQ management ui with a valid token.
+These two scenarios below are examples of Idp-initiated logon:

+* RabbitMQ is behind a web portal which conveniently allow users to navigate directly to RabbitMQ fully authenticated
+* There is an OAuth2 proxy in between users and RabbitMQ which intercepts their requests and forwards them to RabbitMQ injecting the token into the HTTP `Authorization` header

+The latter scenario is demonstrated [here](oauth2-examples-proxy.html).
+The former scenario is covered in the following section.

+#### Idp-initiated logon via the login endpoint

+A web portal offers their authenticated users, the option to navigate to RabbitMQ by submitting a form with their OAuth  token in `access_token` form field as it is illustrated below:

 ```
-    [ Idp | WebPortal ] ----> 2. /login (access_token=<TOKEN>)----    [ RabbitMQ Cluster ]
+    [ Idp | WebPortal ] ----&gt; 2. /login [access_token: TOKEN]----   [ RabbitMQ Cluster ]
               /|\                                                        |       /|\
                |                                                         +--------+
       1. rabbit_admin from a browser                                   3. validate token
 ```

-At step 1, `rabbit_admin` user navigates to the web portal and clicks on the hyperlink associated to a RabbitMQ cluster.
-At step 2, the web portal obtains a token and redirects the user to RabbitMQ's `/login` url with the token within the form field `access_token`.
-And at step 3, RabbitMQ validates the token in the http request and if it is valid, it redirects the user to the overview page.
+If the access token is valid, RabbitMQ redirects the user to the overview page.

-By default, RabbitMQ Management UI is configured with service-provider initiated logon.
-You have to configure the Management plugin by adding just one entry to the configuration as shown below:
+By default, the RabbitMQ Management UI is configured with **service-provider initiated logon**, to configure **Identity-Provider initiated logon**, add one entry to `advanced.config`.
+For example:

 ```
  ...